-B.4 Markings & placards Markings and placards are defined in the individual aircraft type design.
-Some information may also be found in the TCDS, the Supplemental Type Certificates (STC), the FM, the AMM, the IPC, etc. Supporting information Typical inspection items Markings and placards on instruments, equipment, controls, etc. shall include such limitations or information as necessary for the direct attention of the crew during flight.
-Markings and placards or instructions shall be provided to give any information that is essential to the ground handling in order to preclude the possibility of mistakes in ground servicing (e.g. towing, refuelling) that could pass unnoticed and that could ieopardise the safety of the aircraft in subsequent flights.
-Markings and placards or instructions shall be provided to give any information essential in the prevention of passenger injuries.
-National registration markings must be installed.
-They include registration, possible flag, fireproof registration plate.
-Product data plates must be installed.
-When markings and placards are missing, or unreadable, or not properly installed, mistakes or aircraft damages may occur and could subsequently contribute to a severe failure. emergency exit markings instructions and passenger information signs and placards.
-2. Check that all installed placards are readable.
-3. Check the Flight Manual versus the instruments.
+B.4 Markings & placards orkings and placards are defined in the individual aircraft type design.
+Some information may to be found in the TCDS, the Supplemental Type Certificates (STC), the FM, the AMM, the IPC, is.
+Supporti ng information Ту pical inspection items shall includirect att Markings informati preclude towing, jeopardis Markings informati National registratic Product of When maproperly and placards on instruments, equipment, controls, etc. ude such limitations or information as necessary for the ention of the crew during flight. and placards or instructions shall be provided to give any on that is essential to the ground handling in order to the possibility of mistakes in ground servicing (e.g. refuelling) that could pass unnoticed and that could e the safety of the aircraft in subsequent flights. and placards or instructions shall be provided to give any on essential in the prevention of passenger injuries. registration markings must be installed.
+They include on, possible flag, fireproof registration plate. data plates must be installed. arkings and placards are missing, or unreadable, or not installed, mistakes or aircraft damages may occur and insequently contribute to a severe failure.
+2. 3.
+4. 5.
+Check that the required markings and placards are installed on the aircraft, especially the emergency exit markings instructions and passenger information signs and placards.
+Check that all installed placards are readable.
+Check the Flight Manual versus the instruments.
 (General Aviation usually).
-4. Check registration markings, including State of Registry fireproof nameplate.
-5. Check product data plates.
-Examples of markings & placards: door means of opening, each compartment's weight/load limitation/placards stating limitation on contents, passenger information signs, including no smoking signs, emergency exit marking, break-in markings, inflate tyres with nitrogen, RVSM + static markings.
-Reference documents: EASA 21.A.175 21.A.715 21.A.801 21.A.803 21.A.804 21.A.805 21.A.805 21.A.807 relevant CS for the aircraft type being inspected M.A.501 M.A.710(c) AMC M.A.504(e) AMC M.A.603(c) AMC M.A.904(a)(2) points 2(f) & 2(k)
+Check registration markings, including State of Registry fireproof nameplate.
+Check product data plates.
+Examples of markings & placards: - door means of opening, - each compartment's weight/load limitation/placards stating limitation on contents, - passenger information signs, including no smoking signs, - emergency exit marking, - pressurised cabin warning, - calibration placards, - cockpit placards and instrument markings, - Oxygen system information data, - accesses to the fuel tanks with flammability reduction means (CDCCL), - fuelling markings (fuel vent, fuel dip stick markings), - EWIS identification, - towing limit markings, break-in markings,inflate tyres with nitrogen,RVSM + static markings.
+Reference documents: EASA - 21.A.175 - 21.A.801 - 21.A.803 - 21.A.804 - 21.A.805 - 21.A.807 - relevant CS for the aircraft type being inspected - M.A.501 - M.A.710(c) - AMC M.A.504(e) - AMC M.A.603(c) - AMC M.A.904(a)(2) points 2(f) & 2(k)

 B.5 Operational requirements Requirements for the type of operation are complied with (e.g. equipment, documents, approvals).
-Supporti ng information Typical inspection items code incl In case udes all equipment required by the applicable operational luding national requirements. of malfunction, it can create a hazardous situation. y emergency equipment needs attention during this on.
-Check permits & approvals required for type of operation.
+Supporting information Typical inspection items This includes all equipment required by the applicable operational code including national requirements.
+In case of malfunction, it can create a hazardous situation.
+Especially emergency equipment needs attention during this inspection.
 Check for the presence and serviceability of equipment required by operational approvals.
 Check safety equipment, check that emergency equipment is readily accessible.
-Referenc ce documents: EASA M.A.201(a)(2) Part-21 Subpart I Part-CAT, Part-NCC, Part-NCO, Part-SPO Subpart D 'Instruments, Data and Equipment'.
+Referenc re documents: EASA M.A.201(a)(2) Part-21 Subpart I Part-CAT, Part-NCC, Part-NCO, Part-SPO Subpart D 'Instruments, Data and Equipment'.